Watering Plants in the heat of Summer

 Though many landscape plants love the heat and even require full sun (a minimum of six hours of direct sunlight), during periods of intense heat, the sun can damage or even kill plants.
-That’s why, in the heat of summer, proper watering becomes more crucial than ever.
+That’s why, watering your plants in the heat of summer becomes so critical.

 Here are a few tips to set you up for success.

 On the hottest days, the sun is going to evaporate water quickly.
 That means if you water plants in the mid-morning or the afternoon, the water may never make it to your plants’ roots before it gets sucked up by the sun.
 Instead, water before 9 AM in the summer, giving the water plenty of time to percolate to the subsurface level before evaporation takes place.

 You also want to make sure that you are supplying your plants with ample water.
 Watering deeply will help get the water to the plant roots where it is needed most.
 On the flip side, watering shallowly can cause some harm as it will encourage your plants’ roots to grow near the soil surface where they will dry out quickly.